 - the defendant breached that duty

-- the defendant was injured and suffered financial loss
+- the plaintiff was injured and suffered financial loss

-- the defendant’s injuries resulted from that breach
+- the defendant’s breach caused the plaintiff’s injuries

 Keep in mind that the defendant has the right to refute any part of the plaintiff’s claim and should they be successful, the claim will be invalid.
 Hence the reason why it is so important that you contact a personal injury lawyer when you’ve been injured so they can ensure meeting all 4 of the above elements in your case.

 In a personal injury case based on negligence, the most critical question is whether or not the defendant owed a duty of care to the plaintiff.
 In Florida personal injury law, the duty of care is defined as the at-fault party’s or defendant’s responsibility to the injury victim or plaintiff.
 For example, the duty of care for a private individual and their actions towards another is different from the duty of care that a doctor or healthcare provider has towards a patient.